fcarlosdev/the_odin_project/odin-facebook/README.md

 # OdinBook App

-This is the final project of The Odin Rails course that simulate facebook site.
+This is the final Rails project at [Ruby On Rails: Final Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project) that simulate facebook site.

 Things you going to encouter in this project: